kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 ## Regression tests

-Regression tests should ensure that Coreblocks is complaint with RISC-V specification requirements.
+Regression tests should ensure that Coreblocks is compliant with RISC-V specification requirements.
 Tests include assembler programs that tests entire RISC-V instruction set.
 We execute these programs in a similar way to benchmarks.
 So, as a first step, we compile the programs to the binary format and then we run them on core simulated by Verilator and Cocotb.